-Our year 6 team consists of Miss Barrows, Mrs. Bond, Mrs. McVeigh and Mrs Graham.
+Our year 6 team consists of Miss Barrows, Mrs. Bond, Mrs. McVeigh, Mrs Sylvester, Mrs Josephs, Mrs Hicks and Mrs Hart.
 We are all committed to ensuring that year 6 is a fun and interesting year where children are supported to reach their potential.

 Year 6 is a time when children are able to accept more responsibility for themselves and to help others around school as we prepare them for moving on to secondary school.
 We look forward to taking part in trips and events such as Harvest, Remembrance, Red Nose Day and the highlight of the year: our Pioneer Residential at Cleobury Mortimer.
 We also look forward to our Musical concert, Year 6 play and Leavers’ Service.
 Hopefully, we will have an enjoyable and exciting year.